dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

 Before starting to add support for C, we first look briefly into what features of C we want to support: what language features can we support in TESTed and what TESTed features can we support in C?

 Of course, we want to support as much of the TESTed features as possible.
-However, there are some limitations, especially in the data type support.
+However, there are some limitations, especially in regard to data type support.

 ### Unsupported basic types